Antisocial personality disorder: Millon's subtypes

 Theodore Millon suggested 5 subtypes of ASPD.
-However, these constructs are not recognized in the DSM and ICD.
+However, these constructs are not recognized in the DSM or ICD.

 Elsewhere, Millon differentiates ten subtypes (partially overlapping with the above) – covetous, risk-taking, malevolent, tyrannical, malignant, disingenuous, explosive, and abrasive – but specifically stresses that "the number 10 is by no means special ...
 Taxonomies may be put forward at levels that are more coarse or more fine-grained."

 Treatment

 ASPD is considered to be among the most difficult personality disorders to treat.
 Rendering an effective treatment for ASPD is further complicated due to the inability to look at comparative studies between psychopathy and ASPD due to differing diagnostic criteria, differences in defining and measuring outcomes and a focus on treating incarcerated patients rather than those in the community.
 Because of their very low or absent capacity for remorse, individuals with ASPD often lack sufficient motivation and fail to see the costs associated with antisocial acts.
-They may only simulate remorse rather than truly commit to change: they can be seductively charming and dishonest, and may manipulate staff and fellow patients during treatment.
+They may only simulate remorse rather than truly commit to change: they can be charming and dishonest, and may manipulate staff and fellow patients during treatment.
 Studies have shown that outpatient therapy is not likely to be successful, but the extent to which persons with ASPD are entirely unresponsive to treatment may have been exaggerated.

 Most treatment done is for those in the criminal justice system to whom the treatment regimes are given as part of their imprisonment.
 Those with ASPD may stay in treatment only as required by an external source, such as parole conditions.
 Residential programs that provide a carefully controlled environment of structure and supervision along with peer confrontation have been recommended.
 There has been some research on the treatment of ASPD that indicated positive results for therapeutic interventions.